 The Evolution of the (R)evolution of Steve Jobs

-Join the El Museo Cultural de Santa Fe for a teaser excerpt from the premiere of The (R)evolution of Steve Jobs.
-Baritone Jared Bybee will sing an excerpt from the Opera followed by a presentation about this new work by Susanne Sheston, Chorus Master for The Santa Fe Opera.
+Join us in the theater at El Museo Cultural de Santa Fe for a teaser excerpt from the premiere of The (R)evolution of Steve Jobs.
+Baritone Jared Bybee and pianist Robert Tweten will perform an excerpt from the Opera followed by a talk on this new work by Susanne Sheston, Chorus Master for The Santa Fe Opera.